keyvan-amiri/PGTNet/README.md

 conda clean --all
 ```
 Note that, we also included pip install for [pm4py](https://pm4py.fit.fraunhofer.de/) library to facilitate working with event log data.
-For other libraries (PyYAML, numpy, scikit-learn) requirements should be already satisfied.
-Therefore, you do not need to install them separately.

 **<a name="part2">2.
 Clone repositories and download event logs:</a>**